Polar Class: Requirements

 In the Polar Class rules, the hull of the vessel is divided longitudinally into four regions: "bow", "bow intermediate", "midbody" and "stern".
 All longitudinal regions except the bow are further divided vertically into "bottom", "lower" and "icebelt" regions.
 For each region, a design ice load is calculated based on the dimensions, hull geometry, and ice class of the vessel.
 This ice load is then used to determine the scantlings and steel grades of structural elements such as shell plating and frames in each location.
 The design scenario used to determine the ice loads is a glancing collision with a floating ice floe.

 In addition to structural details, the Polar Class rules have requirements for machinery systems such as the main propulsion, steering gear, and systems essential for the safety of the crew and survivability of the vessel.
 For example, propeller-ice interaction should be taken into account in the propeller design, cooling systems and sea water inlets should be designed to work also in ice-covered waters, and the ballast tanks should be provided with effective means of preventing freezing.

 Although the rules generally require the ships to have suitable hull form and sufficient propulsion power to operate independently and at continuous speed in ice conditions corresponding to their Polar Class, the ice-going capability requirements of the vessel are not clearly defined in terms of speed or ice thickness.
 In practice, this means that the Polar Class of the vessel may not reflect the actual icebreaking capability of the vessel.

 Polar Class ships

 The IACS Polar Class rules apply for ships contracted for construction on or after 1 July 2007.
 This means that while vessels built prior to this date may have an equivalent or even higher level of ice strengthening, they are not officially assigned a Polar Class and may not in fact fulfill all the requirements in the unified requirements.
 In addition, Russian ships and icebreakers are assigned ice classes only according to the requirements of the Russian Maritime Register of Shipping, which maintains its own ice class rules parallel to the IACS Polar Class rules.

 Although numerous ships have been built to the two least hardened Polar Classes, PC 6 and PC 7, only a small number of ships have been assigned ice class PC 5 or higher.

 Polar Class 5

-The 2020-built SH Minerva is a small expedition cruise ship with Polar Class 5 rating.
+The 2020-built is a small expedition cruise ship with Polar Class 5 rating.